DamianCapdevila/docplanner-appointment-scheduler/README.md

 - Availability service provides slots that are fixed in duration.
 - There are several slots in a day, no slot can overlap from one day to the other.
 - Patients can book 1 slot at a time.
+- First patient to book a given slot wins... this could be handled better, but maybe in a further step.
 - Patients interact with the appointment scheduler service, we have control over it.
 - We assume that the patients already have created a user in the appointment scheduler, so we don´t handle authentication here.
 - In a further development of the appointment scheduler service, we could enable patients to make changes to their appointments, appointments will be an object in our domain.